rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks/Handloom-Design-Generation-using-Deep-Neural-Networks/README.md

   <li>Size of Collection: 18 MB</li>
 </ul>

-The dataset can be downloaded from <a href="https://drive.google.com/open?id=1V_DcXJ50QYV9nEqvq7fqKno_lhbSPdBM">here</a>.
+The dataset can be downloaded from <a target="_blank" href="https://drive.google.com/open?id=1V_DcXJ50QYV9nEqvq7fqKno_lhbSPdBM">here</a>.
 New images are being included to the dataset.

 # Methodologies